• Skip to main content

 Trash Bag

 I don’t carry an actual trash bag, but I do carry a gallon freezer Ziploc bag that I use as a trash bag for food wrappers and used potty items.
-You ALWAYS want to pack out whatever you back in.
+You ALWAYS want to pack out whatever you pack in.

 Bathroom Supplies